Kdecherf/blog.kdecherf.com/content/blog/2023-08-02-fetch-content-from-browser-on-demand-with-wallabagger/index.markdown

 In short, when you're on a page you want to save on wallabag, use `Alt+W` to fetch content from browser, otherwise use `Alt+Shift+W`.

-Follow [these instructions] to change these shortcuts on Firefox.
+Follow [these instructions][4] to change these shortcuts on Firefox.
 I guess there's a similar way to change them on Chrome-based browsers.

 _Enjoy_